JunaedAbed/jwt_authentication/readme.md

 # Backend

-1. Setup a GraphQL Server Using TypeGraphQL and TypeORM - In progress
+1. Setup a GraphQL Server Using TypeGraphQL and TypeORM - Done
-2. Register a user - To Do
+2. Register a user - In Progress
 3. Login and Create access and refresh tokens - To Do
 4. Authenticated mutations/queries - To Do
 5. Refresh the token - To Do